(a) All designated doctors shall:

 care service provided to the injured employee that is not referred

-to another health care provider under §127.10(c) of this title;
+to another health care provider under §127.10(c) of this title.

-(7) apply the appropriate edition of the American Medical
+(7) Apply the appropriate edition of the American Medical

 Association Guides to the Evaluation of Permanent Impairment and division-adopted

-return-to-work guidelines and consider division-adopted treatment
+Work Guidelines) and consider division-adopted treatment guidelines

-(8) provide the division with updated information within
+(8) Provide the division with updated information within

-the division on the doctor's application for certification or recertification
+division on their application for certification.

-(9) maintain a professional and courteous demeanor
+(9) Maintain a professional and courteous demeanor

 when performing the duties of a designated doctor, including, but